Under-fire chancellors reject ‘failing on trust’ narrative

 Mr Brumby told a Melbourne forum that universities’ governing bodies had more onerous workloads than boards in other sectors.
 “The demands on university councils are…more than your routine corporate or not-for-profit board,” he told the Tertiary Education Quality and Standards Agency (Teqsa) conference.
 “You could spend 60, 70, 80 hours a week just going into the detail of all of the governance requirements.”

-Mr Brumby said monitoring and compliance was just one of university councils’ “core responsibilities” which also included overseeing strategy and finance, appointing vice-chancellors and monitoring their performance.
+Mr Brumby said monitoring and compliance was just one of university councils’ “core responsibilities”, which also included overseeing strategy and finance, appointing vice-chancellors and monitoring their performance.
 “We have an obligation, above all others, to ensure a safe workplace,” he added.
 “It’s university councils which, in so many ways, set the tone for culture.”

-Governing bodies needed to stay abreast of “social license issues”, he added.
+Governing bodies needed to stay abreast of “social licence issues”, he added.
 “Things like accountability, performance, value for money, employability of our students, student support, wage payments, gender violence on campus – all of those issues are important.”

 Mr Brumby denied a suggestion that chancellors were “failing in their role” of building trust in universities.
 He said institutions of all types were experiencing a trust deficit, as social media fuelled an explosion of populism and polarisation.